carpentries/community-engagement/glossary.md

 #### Training

 event that provides instruction (and/or training) on specific competencies, knowledge, or skills.
-The individuals who complete training bcome eligible for certification upon completion of the program requirements. **see _Instructor Training_**, **see _Trainer Training_**
+The individuals who complete training become eligible for certification upon completion of the program requirements. **see _Instructor Training_**, **see _Trainer Training_**

 #### Translator